Beatriz Silva da Costa

 electionsBR

-R package for retrieving and cleaning Brazilian electoral data from the Superior Electoral Court · electionsbr.com
+Retrieves and cleans Brazilian electoral data · electionsbr.com

 Teaching